ernest-rudnicki/preact-neutralino-typescript-starter/README.md

 A boilerplate starter for building lightweight desktop applications with Preact, Neutralino and TypeScript.
 The template uses SCSS and React Redux.

 ## Running the application in a development mode
-Firstly, clone or fork this repository and then run following commands.

 ```
 // install neutralino cli globally
 npm install -g @neutralinojs/neu